Framework

 production of target texts can produce a target text can produce a literary target text can produce literary target texts that meet publication standards - -

-justification of translations - can justify individual choices and decisions - can justify her/his translations as a whole -
+justification of translations - can justify individual choices and decisions - can justify their translations as a whole -

-translation approach - can distinguish between different translation approaches can outline her/his own translation approach can adopt a translation approach can reflect on her/his own approach in a preface or a commentary to a translation
+translation approach - can distinguish between different translation approaches can outline their own translation approach can adopt a translation approach can reflect on their own approach in a preface or a commentary to a translation

 literary creativity - - develops ability to find solutions and make choices beyond learned procedures and methods can find solutions and make choices beyond learned procedures and methods optimal creative ability